linode/docs/docs/networking/dns/dnssec-with-nsd-on-centos-7.md

 There are three steps involved with a ZSK Rollover:

-1. Generate the new ZSK and had the public key to your zone file while still signing the zone with the old ZSK.
+1. Generate the new ZSK and add the public key to your zone file while still signing the zone with the old ZSK.
-2. Add the old ZSK to the zone file and start signing with the new ZSK.
+2. Add the old ZSK public key to the zone file and start signing with the new ZSK.
-3. Remove the old ZSK from the zone file and sign with with the new ZSK.
+3. Remove the old ZSK from the zone file and continue signing with with the new ZSK.

-In order to avoid loss of service with some clients, it is a good idea to wait at least twice the zone TTL between the first step and the second, and between the second step and the third.

 As I personally never use a TTL longer than a day, I allow two days between the steps.